-Our transportation management systems business includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
+Our Transportation Systems segment includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
 Our services include planning, design and implementation of surface transportation infrastructure systems.
 We perform analysis and study goods movement, commercial vehicle operations, travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.
 These services and systems are primarily sold to local, state and national transportation agencies in the United States.
 Our transportation management systems business is largely dependent upon governmental funding and budgetary issues.
-The Federal Highway Bill that was passed in August 2005 provided for a significant increase in transportation funding over the following six years.
+The Federal Highway Bill that was passed in August 2005 provided for a significant increase in transportation funding.
 We believe the recent expansion of our transportation management systems business was due in part to the passage of the Federal Highway Bill, combined with increased transportation funds available at state and local agencies throughout the country.
 The 2005 Federal Highway Bill is set to expire in 2009.
-It is too early to determine any impact on future contract revenues as a result of potential delays in the passage of future bills.
+At this point in time, the impact on future contract revenues as a result of potential delays in the passage of future transportation bills cannot be determined.